ipopescu/docs/source/docs/casper/concepts/design/consensus.md

 <!-- TODO This page applies to both Zug and Highway, and describes consensus in general terms.
 Check that all statements are technically correct. -->

-The Casper blockchain's decentralized nature requires a method through which disparate entities can agree on one immutable truth.
-In a Casper network, the immutable truth is the chain of finalized blocks, and the disparate entities are the validator nodes, which must determine the validity of transactions, resolve conflicts, and finalize the blocks in the chain.
-The consensus protocol is a mechanism through which the validators agree on each finalized block.
+The decentralized nature of a Casper network requires a method for validators to agree on the chain of finalized blocks.
+Validator nodes must determine the validity of transactions, resolve conflicts, and finalize the blocks in the chain.
+The network's consensus protocol is a mechanism for the validators to agree on each finalized block.

 ## Safety, Liveness, and Byzantine Fault Tolerance

 In a Casper network, validator nodes receive different inputs via Deploys from connecting clients.
-Given the consensus mechanism and rules, all honest nodes will output the same value, which is a finalized block in Casper.
+Given the consensus mechanism and rules, all honest nodes should output the same value, which is a finalized block in Casper.
 The [Deploy Lifecycle](../deploy-and-deploy-lifecycle.md) describes what happens after blocks are proposed and finalized.
 Each finalized block will contain the set of Deploys, which the network will eventually execute.
 The property described here, where all honest nodes agree on a final value, is called **safety**.

 The consensus protocol ensures that honest validators agree on finalized blocks in a finite time, allowing the network to continue producing blocks indefinitely.
 This property of the protocol is called **liveness**.

-The validators will agree on finalized blocks even if some nodes are faulty.
+Honest validators will agree on finalized blocks even if some nodes are faulty.
 This property makes the consensus protocol tolerant to a **Byzantine fault** and thus secure against malicious activity.

 To summarize, the consensus mechanism will determine how a blockchain meets the following requirements: